forestgrape/coronavirus/immune_system.md

 * tissue specific (e.g. local inflammation, Tissue resident cells e.g. T cells)
 * cell intern (intra cellular processes).
 The oldest form of protection that developed already in prokaryotes.

 ## Adaption of the Immune System
 The entire immune system adapts the way and strength of protection provided at each location in the body.
 The immune adaption depends both on the personal history of exposure to pathogens and the one, ones the ancestors have been exposed to (genetic adaption)
 * lifetime adaption: personal history of exposure to antigens experienced to be harmful.
 One hand hand more immune cells may relocate or replicate increased in locations where pathogens haven been observed.
 On the other hand the specific parts of immune systems have mechanism of memorizing seen pathogens ([Variable Immune System](#variable-immune-system))
-* generation adaption: personal and ancestral exposures yields the overall adaption of both the innate and adaptable immune system
+* generational adaption: personal and ancestral exposures are memorized and cause both the innate and adaptable immune system to adapt

+### Redistribution of

 ## Immune System Specificity